-I have been deemed “Good to Go” by Visit England, the National Tourist Board of England.
+I have been deemed “Good to Go” by Visit England, the National Tourist Board of England, and by the World Travel and Tourism Council.
 Basically I have been approved to be following public health guidance.

 This sticker also means that I am being kept up-to-date about changes to the official guidance for the tourism sector, which I will then regularly add here if and when they affect walking tours.

 From 19th July 2021, as per instructions issued by the UK Government, indoor and outdoor guided tours are now permitted in England, as long as a Covid-19 risk assessment has been completed.
 You can read my risk assessment here.